Justice’s distress signal should distress us all

 Former federal prosecutor Joyce Vance wrote last week that Justice Alito neglected to tell his wife, “Honey, I understand your feelings, but as a justice on the United States Supreme Court, I must avoid even the appearance of impropriety, and that flag conveys a political sentiment that is an affront to the rule of law that I’m sworn to uphold, especially after rioters carrying it swarmed the Capitol a week and a half ago.”

-Editor’s note: Please consider subscribing to the collaborative and the authors’ blogs to support their work.

-The post Justice’s distress signal should distress us all appeared first on Iowa Capital Dispatch.
+The post Justice’s distress signal should distress us all appeared first on Missouri Independent.